dhwani-ris/frappe-pre-commit/README.md

 4. Make changes and test thoroughly
 5. Submit pull request

+### For Developers

+If you want to contribute to the package development, testing, or publishing, see [DEVELOPER.md](DEVELOPER.md) for detailed instructions on:
+- Setting up the development environment
+- Testing changes locally
+- Publishing updates to PyPI
+- Version management
+- Troubleshooting

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.